Michael95-m/mlops-capstone-project/README.md

 - **AWS_ACCESS_KEY_ID**, **AWS_SECRET_ACCESS_KEY**, **AWS_DEFAULT_REGION** is used for running training pipeline with s3 bucket.**BUCKET_NAME** and **OBJECT_NAME** are used to identity the bucket and the data placed inside it.
 - If you don't specify these, you will get the errors in running with *training pipeline with s3 bucket* and *creating monitoring pipeline*.

+**Note:** The following processes are needed to implement sequentially.

 ## Training Pipeline

+You want to know more about training pipeline, take a look at [this readme](./pipeline/README.md)

 ### 1. Setup model's registry requirments